- A flower or flowers

 - In the 1998 remake of Godzilla (or something people want you to think was Godzilla but wasn't), this scene is subverted as the intrepid cameraman stands in the center of the street to film 'zilla.
 We see the great reptile's foot come down ... but when it moves on, the cameraman is right there, alive and unharmednote ; albeit quite understandably wigged out at his close call

-- Short Circuit begins with a shot of tanks crushing flowers, just to emphasize how inhuman the military antagonists are.
+- The film begins with a shot of tanks crushing flowers, just to emphasize how inhuman the military antagonists are.

 - Subverted later, where an accidental squashing of a grasshopper undertread is what causes Number 5 to realize that it is alive and start rebelling against his military programming.

-- The first mention we ever get of Mr. Hyde in The Strange Case of Dr. Jekyl and Mr. Hyde is a story of how he callously knocked down and trampled a little girl he passed in the street.
+- The first mention we ever get of Mr. Hyde in The Strange Case of Dr. Jekyll and Mr. Hyde is a story of how he callously knocked down and trampled a little girl he passed in the street.
+His second use of this is far more cruel however.
+After bludgeoning Sir Danvers Carew with his dreaded cane, Hyde proceeds to finish him off by jumping up and down upon his body in an "apelike" manner.

 - In The Jungle Book, Mowgli finally manages to kill his Smug Snake nemesis, Shere Khan the tiger, by causing a large buffalo herd to stampede over him.